humdingers/Depth-image/README.md

 ## License
-I provide this dataset for research purposes.
+I provide this dataset for research purposes, please follow `Citing`.

 For removal of copyrighted content, please contact me on GitHub.